rajeshvkothari/oom/README.md

     docker images -a
     ```

-  - verify all docker container should be in running state:
+  - Verify docker container are Deploy:
-    ```sh
-    docker ps -a
-    ```

-  - Here we check the *STATUS* of each Container should be UP.
+    To verfiy docker container are Deploy run the command as follows and check wither all the conatiner should be UP.

     ```sh
     e.g:
     ubuntu@ip-10-0-0-220:~/puccini$ docker ps -a